pjsacchet/DotNet-Dump/README.md

 ## Design
 This piece of rudimentary malware will be packaged with PsExec (from sysinternals) along with a batch script that will run the program.
 The CONOP is as follows:
 - User downloads packaged/zipped files onto target computer
-- Upon unzipping, our batch file will execute, loading our dll via rundll32 and executing that process as SYSTEM via PsExec
+- Upon unzipping, our batch file will execute, executing:
+  -  Our dotnet binary as SYSTEM via PsExec and
+  -  Our python file to parse the contents

 ## Execution
 Upon execution, this program will: